dvfrancis/hi-lo-card-game/README.md

     ![Website footer](assets/images/website-footer.webp)
     </details>

-    - The footer is sticky, and is alway spushed down to the bottom of the page by website content.
+    - The footer is sticky, and is always pushed down to the bottom of the page by website content.
-    - It contains social media icons, and legal information, for easy user access.
+    - It contains social media icons, and miscellaneous information, for easy user access.

 - Home (index.html):